Canon 5D Mark II vs G9X Mark II

 Of the two cameras under consideration, the Canon 5D Mark II features a full frame sensor and the Canon G9 X Mark II an one-inch sensor.
 The sensor area in the G9X Mark II is 87 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 21MP, the 5D Mark II offers a slightly higher resolution than the G9X Mark II (20MP), but the 5D Mark II nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 2.41μm for the G9X Mark II) due to its larger sensor.
-However, the G9X Mark II is a somewhat more recent model (by 8 years and 3 months) than the 5D Mark II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G9X Mark II is a much more recent model (by 8 years and 3 months) than the 5D Mark II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the 5D Mark II provides substantially higher image quality than the G9X Mark II, with an overall score that is 14 points higher.
 This advantage is based on 1.8 bits higher color depth, 0.6 EV of lower dynamic range, and 1.8 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |1.||Canon 5D Mark II||Full Frame||21.0||5616||3744||1080/30p||23.7||11.9||1815||79|

-|2.||Canon G9 X Mark II (⇒ lft)||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65|
+|2.||Canon G9 X Mark II||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65|

 |5.||Canon 1D X Mark II||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9X Mark II provides a faster frame rate than the 5D Mark II.
 It can shoot movie footage at 1080/60p, while the 5D Mark II is limited to 1080/30p.